allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 ## What are a few differences between Pub/Sub and Kafka?

-Pub/Sub is made available as a managed service (which means that a lot of DevOps work is handled for you) while Kafka as an open source software.
-Pub/Sub initially behaved much like a message queue (e.g. Rabbit MQ) whereas Kafka would be better compared to a streaming log, making it really simple to "replay" messages.
+Pub/Sub is a managed service that takes care of much of the DevOps work for you, while Kafka is an open-source software.
+Initially, Pub/Sub resembled a message queue like Rabbit MQ, while Kafka is better suited for handling streaming logs, making it easy to "replay" messages.

-Kafka supports the concept of consumer groups.
-Consumer groups allow multiple consumers to work together to consume messages from one or more topics.
-Kafka automatically manages the offset for each consumer in a consumer group.
-Each consumer in the group is responsible for a subset of the partitions, and Kafka ensures that messages in a partition are consumed by only one consumer within the group (ordered consumption within a partition).
-Pubsub works by the subscribers acknowledging the messages, the server control the lifecycle of the messages and by default deletes acknowledged ones.
+Kafka introduces the concept of consumer groups, which allows multiple consumers to collaborate in consuming messages from one or more topics.
+Kafka automatically manages the message offset for each consumer within a group.
+Each consumer in the group is responsible for handling a portion of the message partitions, and Kafka ensures that each message within a partition is consumed by only one consumer in the group, maintaining order within that partition.
+Pub/Sub operates differently, relying on message acknowledgment from subscribers, with the server managing message lifecycle and defaulting to deleting acknowledged messages.
 Pub/Sub also supports message delivery to push endpoints.

-In Kafka messages are by default ordered within a partition.
-You can support this requirement in Pub/Sub using ordering keys.
-Currently, in Pub/Sub, ordering is guaranteed across messages published in a given region.
+In Kafka, messages are inherently ordered within a partition by default.
+Pub/Sub can achieve message ordering using ordering keys and currently guarantees message order across messages published within a specific region.

-Both Kafka and Pubsub have options to configure the maximum message retention time.
+Both Kafka and Pub/Sub offer options to configure the maximum message retention time.

-Amazon AWS Kinesis can be thought of as a managed Kafka whereas Pub/Sub can be thought of as a managed version of RabbitMQ on steroids.
+You can think of Amazon AWS Kinesis as a managed version of Kafka, and Pub/Sub as a managed "RabbitMQ on steroids".

 ## Should I worry about scalability in terms of message ingestion or delivery?